reacted-io/reacted-io-doc/quickstart.md

 # Quickstart

 If you are in a rush to be productive with ReActed and you do not need any detailed explanation, this section is for you.
-I will show a quick setup that will allow you to start experimenting
+I will show a quick setup that will allow you to start experimenting.

 ## Creating a ReActorSystem